ORCID/python-orcid/README.rst

 education or employment
 -----------------------

-A minimal example usig only the required fields.

 In case of doubts, see `affiliation XML <http://members.orcid.org/api/xml-affiliations>`_.

+A minimal example using only the required fields.

 .. code-block:: python